vanevar/GreenCodeChallenge2017/README.md

     node server.js
     '''

-    Now you must see Server is running on localhost:3000
+    Now you must see webpage running on localhost:3000

     Open browser and go to localhost:3000/